tianon/wishlist/zulip.md

 - when moving messages, we can either move "just this message" or "this and all following" but it'd be cleaner if we could have a third option to multi-select a few messages to move at once, especially if several conversations are happening at the same time (like in "general chat")

 - bigger emoji when they're solo (https://github.com/zulip/zulip/issues/15390)
+- I guess this also implies "custom emoji with a native size bigger than 64x64"
+- showing a bigger version of every emoji on hover would be nice, even if it's only slightly bigger
+- if an emoji has multiple names, show them all on hover

 - more padding on settings pages when the website is viewed on mobile (things get cut off for me - I'm usually loading the website on mobile because of the mobile app missing so many features)